-in the economy of the

-region.

-Identify the most

-commonly found rocks

-in Pakistan.

-1.5 • What is a mineral?
-14 Define and explain Provide students with magnifying glasses, mineral

-what a mineral is, samples, and rock samples.
-They can observe and

-identify common compare the minerals' physical properties and identify

-characteristics differences between rocks and minerals.
+Provide students with magnifying glasses, mineral samples, and rock samples.
+They can observe and compare the minerals' physical properties and identify differences between rocks and minerals.

-of minerals, and

-differentiate between

-minerals and non-

-mineral materials.
+in the economy of the region.Identify the most commonly found rocks in Pakistan. • Define and explain what a mineral is, identify common characteristics of minerals, and differentiate between minerals and non- mineral materials.

+14

+What is a mineral?

+1.5

 Lesson Plan no Subtopics Reference pages Learning Outcomes Suggested Activities 2.1 How are mountains different from other landscapes?
 Types of mountains (fold and fault block mountains) 17-19 Identify different types of mountains.
 Explain the formation of different types of mountains.
-Discover the major types of mountains in Pakistan. • Create a Venn diagram on the board with circles representing different landscape types.
+Discover the major types of mountains in Pakistan.
+Create a Venn diagram on the board with circles representing different landscape types.
 Have students list characteristics unique to mountains and characteristics common to all landscapes in the appropriate sections.
 2.2 Volcanic mountains Dome mountains Residual mountains How are grid references used?
 Six grid references 19-22 Describe the importance of the Himalayas in the geography of Pakistan.
 Describe the importance of the Himalayas, Karakoram, and Hindu Kush mountains.
 Assign different groups of students to research and create models of different types of mountains using craft materials.
 They can present their models to the class, explaining the processes that formed each type.
 2.3 Effects of highland topography on human activities 22-25 Compare the lifestyles of people living in mountains, plateaus, and valleys.
 Explain the reasons for frequent earthquakes in Pakistan.
 Assign students to design a settlement plan for a town located on a plateau and another town in a valley.
 They must consider how topography affects factors like transportation, agriculture, and infrastructure.
 2.4 • Plateaus • Valleys 25-29 Differentiate between a plateau and a mountain.
 Differentiate between V-shaped valleys and U-shaped Valleys and their formation.
 Have students create a 3D diorama depicting a plateau landscape.
 They can use craft materials to construct the plateau's flat-topped surface, and add details like vegetation, rivers, and any distinguishing features.
-Provide students with a template of a valley's crosssection profile.
+Provide students with a template of a valley's cross-section profile.
 Have them color and label the different

-parts of the valley, such as the valley floor, sides (slopes), and vatershed boundaries. and other chest of blank and a start of the chart of the landform symbols.
-Students search for real-world examples of each landform and mark them on the map using the appropriate symbols.

-Describe rift valley and explore where it is located.
-Identify some major valleys in Pakistan. contour lines to identify and describe various landforms on topographic maps, and use contour lines to create their own topographic map of a specific area.
+Describe rift valley parts of the valley, such as the valley floor, sides (slopes), and explore where it is watershed boundaries.
+Identify some major valleys in Pakistan.
+Draw and interpret contour lines to identify and describe various landforms on topographic maps, and use contour lines to create their own topographic map with a legend that includes landform symbols.
+Students search for real-world examples of each landform and mark them on the may using the appropriate symbols. using the appropriate symbols.

+• • •

-30 3
+30

-T and formulas maps

-C II Q.
+• Landforms on maps

+2.5